purpleprotocol/purpleprotocol.github.io/_posts/2019-03-01-purple-turns-one-year-old.markdown

 date:   2019-03-01 13:24:41 +0300
 author: Octavian Oncescu
 categories: purple update
+description: One year ago today, I began dedicating my full available time on researching about the scalability issue...
 ---

 One year ago today, I began dedicating my full available time on researching about the scalability issue in public blockchains and on building the Purple Protocol.
 What a challenging and incredible year this was!